endiliey/uav-autonomous-landing/README.md

 #####1. x,y is the cartesian coordinates in x-y plane with x = 0, y =0 in the middle
 #####2.assume height = 200 means object is within 10 cm of Target, while height = 50 means object is within 160 cm from object)

+###Output :
-###Output : value of Throttle, Roll, Yaw and Pitch
+value of Throttle, Roll, Yaw and Pitch
 (such that the Drone will land in the center of Target (assume |x,y| = |10,10| )

+##Initial Solution
+Using concept of PID, we'll adjust the PWM Value.

 ####Output info :
 #####1.
 Basic drones control